INAETICS/Drones-Simulator/README.md

 ```

 # Visualization
-The visualization should be run without Docker.
-First, config the EXTERNAL ip address in `visualization/config_visualization` for both etcd and RabbitMQ respectively.
+The visualization should be run without docker.
 You can start the visualization by running the following from the git root:
 ```
 cd visualization/
 ./compile_visualization.sh